Zamiell/stardew-valley/Min-Max_Guide.md

 * If you don't have 100 wood, chop up to 100 wood.
 (Remember to take your Scythe while chopping to clear grass.)
 * Empty your inventory.
 * Craft a Chest, and take it with you.
 * Go to the mountain lake.
 The best spot to fish is casting rightwards while standing next to the fence at the bottom of the screen.
-Place the chest two tiles behind you.
+Place the chest three tiles behind you.
   * For reference, see [the pathing infographic](https://stardewvalleywiki.com/mediawiki/images/e/e2/Pathing-Mountain.jpg) on the wiki.
 * Fish until 1:00 AM.
 Fill your inventory with any gems, ore, coal, and the most expensive fish.
   * Don't leave your rod in the chest in case it rains.